archcoding-books/papers/monitor_and_alert/dapper/dapper.md

 Dapper is able to follow distributed control paths with near-zero intervention from application developers by relying almost entirely on instrumentation of a few common libraries:

-- When a thread handles a traced control path, Dap    per attaches atrace contextto thread-local storage.
+- When a thread handles a traced control path, Dapper attaches atrace contextto thread-local storage.
-    A trace context is a small and easily copyable con    tainer of span attributes such as trace and span ids.
+    A trace context is a small and easily copyable container of span attributes such as trace and span ids.
-- When computation is deferred or made asyn    chronous, most Google developers use a com    mon control flow library to construct callbacks and schedule them in a thread pool or other executor.
+- When computation is deferred or made asynchronous, most Google developers use a common control flow library to construct callbacks and schedule them in a thread pool or other executor.
-    Dapper ensures that all such callbacks store the trace context of their creator, and this trace con    text is associated with the appropriate thread when the callback is invoked.
+    Dapper ensures that all such callbacks store the trace context of their creator, and this trace context is associated with the appropriate thread when the callback is invoked.
 In this way, the Dapper ids used for trace reconstruction are able to follow asynchronous control paths transparently.
-- Nearly all of Google’s inter-process communication is built around a single RPC framework with bind    ings in both C++ and Java.
+- Nearly all of Google’s inter-process communication is built around a single RPC framework with bindings in both C++ and Java.
 We have instrumented that framework to define spans around all RPCs.
     The span and trace ids are transmitted from client to server for traced RPCs.
 For RPC-based systems like those in wide use at Google, this is an essential instrumentation point.
-We plan to instrument non    RPC communication frameworks as they evolve and find a user base.
+We plan to instrument non-RPC communication frameworks as they evolve and find a user base.

 Dapper trace data is language-independent and many